A Wizard of Mars: Martians

 Khretef, the Martian wizard, is trying desperately to save his people and ensnares Kit into the plot.
-When Kit tries to explain the flaw to him and explains that Aurilelde has tricked him, he finally gives in, but it's almost too late, until Nita comes to the rescue.
-Khretef's gift with machinery corresponds with Kit's same ability (supposed to have been from somewhere else) is briefly touched upon.
+When Kit tries to explain the flaw to him and explains that Aurilelde has tricked him, he finally gives in, but it is almost too late, until Nita comes to the rescue.
+Khretef's gift with machinery corresponds with Kit's same ability (supposed to have been from somewhere else), which is briefly touched upon.